Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Consequences of the operation

-In most cases, after the removal of the uterus and ovaries, the patient does not experience any special health problems.
-But they are at an increased risk of developing cardiovascular disease and osteoporosis.
-It is also possible to experience discomfort during intercourse and a decrease in desire.
+In most cases, after removal of the uterus and ovaries, patients do not experience any special health problems.
+But they are at increased risk of developing cardiovascular disease and osteoporosis.
+It is also possible that you may experience discomfort during sexual intercourse and a decrease in desire.

-In addition, women who have undergone a total hysterectomy often experience anxiety, irritability, fatigue, and signs of depression.
-Due to the loss of childbearing function, a feeling of inferiority and loss of attractiveness may develop.
+In addition, women who have had a total hysterectomy often experience anxiety, irritability, fatigue, and signs of depression.
+Due to the loss of reproductive function, a feeling of personal inferiority and loss of attractiveness may develop.
 In such a situation, a woman needs the help of a psychologist and, of course, the support of loved ones, because successful rehabilitation after removal of the uterus and ovaries largely depends on the emotional mood.

-The main cause of the above conditions is the lack of hormones, and hormone replacement therapy (HRT) helps to successfully cope with problems.
+The main cause of the above conditions is a lack of hormones, and hormone replacement therapy (HRT) helps to successfully cope with the problems.

-Most of the complications of this operation are related to its physiological consequences.
-In the postoperative period may occur:
+Most complications of this operation are related to its physiological consequences.
+In the postoperative period, the following may occur:

-• pain syndrome caused by poor healing of the scar or the formation of adhesions;
+• pain caused by poor scar healing or the formation of adhesions;

 • severe bleeding;